AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2019-12-27-microexpress-nio2.md

 }

 // Our fancy todo "database".
 Since it is
-// immutable it is webscale and lock free,
+// immutable it is webscale and lock free. let todos = [
-// if not useless.
-let todos = [
   Todo(id: 42,   title: "Buy beer",
        completed: false),